 When buying a home, you’ll almost definitely need to engage the services of a solicitor and/or conveyancer, which in turn means being on the hook for conveyancing fees and your solicitor’s time.

-A solicitor will be able to guide you through and help you with any and all legal aspects of the home-buying process and your mortgage, whereas conveyancers specialise in conveyancing – the area of law concerning the transfer of properties from one party to another, like sales contracts and mortgage documents.
+A solicitor will be able to guide you through and help you with legal aspects of the home-buying process and your mortgage, whereas conveyancers specialise in conveyancing – the area of law concerning the transfer of properties from one party to another, like sales contracts and mortgage documents.

 While all solicitors are technically qualified to handle matters of conveyance, it may not be their area of specialisation, so a dedicated conveyancer may be a better choice.